prasadkothapally/hari/docs/Run/Environments/Development/setup.md

           size: 8Gi
 ```

-4. Disable all other deployments and enable only standalone deployment.
+4.Disable all other deployments and enable only standalone deployment.
 ```
     deployments:
       webserver: